smatechnologies/opcon-basic-training/docs/Stylizing Service Request Buttons.md

 ---
-sidebar_panel: 'Stylizing Service Request Buttons'
+sidebar_label: 'Stylizing Service Request Buttons'
 ---

 You can stylize the Service Request button using custom HTML